Continuous permanent unobserved heterogeneity in dynamic discrete choice models: Estimation

 \subsection{Fixed grid estimation}

 In this section I propose a particular choice of sieve which has the advantage of being simple to implement: the first-order monotone spline sieve.
 This is a popular choice of sieve for seminonparametric models, see for example \textcite{heckman1984method,chen2007large,fox2016simple}.
-To define the sieve, let $\mathcal{B}_{n}$ be a set of knots that partition $S_{\beta}$ and $\mathcal{X}_{n}$ be a partition of $S_{1}$, the support of $x_{1i}$.
-The sieve space $\mathcal{M}_{n}$ is defined as follows:

-where the number of knots $B(n)$, $X(n)$ and their location $b_j$ and $\mathcal{X}_{k,n}$ are tuning parameters.
-For given $(\mathcal{B}_{n},\mathcal{X}_{n})$, an element of $\mathcal{M}_{n}$ is a piecewise constant function with jumps of size $P_{j,k}$ at point $b_{j}$.
-The computational advantages of this sieve are clear: to find the supremum in (\ref{eq:smle}), the CCP functions need only be evaluated for the values $b_{j}\in\mathcal{B}_{n}$.
-This would not be the case if the sieve space consisted of continuous functions.
+To define the sieve, let $\mathcal{B}_{n}=\{b_j:j=1,\ldots,B(n)\}$ be a set of knots that partition $\mathrm{Supp}(\beta)$ and $\mathcal{X}_{n}=\{\mathcal{X}_{k,n} :k=1,\ldots X(n)\}$ be a partition of $\mathrm{Supp}(X_1)$.
+The sieve space $\mathcal{M}_{n}$ is defined as follows: { } where the sets $(\mathcal{B}_{n},\mathcal{X}_{n})$ are tuning parameters.
+For a given choice of tuning parameters, an element of $\mathcal{M}_{n}$ consists of $X(n)$ piecewise constant (step) functions in $b$, indexed by the partition cells $\mathcal{X}_n$, each such function having jumps of size $P_{j,k}$ at point $b_{j}$.
+The computational advantages of this sieve are clear: to find the supremum in (\ref{eq:smle}), for each $x_{1}$, the CCP functions need only be evaluated for the values $b_{j}\in\mathcal{B}_{n}$.
+This would not be the case if the sieve space consisted of functions that were continuous in $b$.

 A theoretical advantage of this sieve space is that many of the high-level conditions for consistency are attained as long as the number of knots does not grow too fast.
 See Appendix \ref{ssec:fge} for details.